 To learn more or to register, call: (408) 961-9873

-Sourcewise provides adults and their caregivers the tools and services they need to effectively navigate their health and life options.
-Through a comprehensive network of resources, Sourcewise strives to educate, prepare, support, and advocate for all adults, their families and their caregivers within Santa Clara County.
+Proudly serving Santa Clara County since 1973, the Sourcewise mission is to provide adults and their caregivers the tools and services they need to effectively navigate their health and life options.
+Through a comprehensive network of resources, Sourcewise strives to educate, prepare, support, and advocate for all adults, their families, and their caregivers within Santa Clara County.